mspillman/gallop/README.md

     ``` (gallop) C:\> conda install gallop -c mspillman -c conda-forge -c pytorch ```

-6. Once the installation is complete, you can start gallop by running the following command from the Anaconda prompt:
+6. Once the installation is complete, you can start _GALLOP_ by running the following command from the Anaconda prompt:

     ``` (gallop) C:\> gallop ```